-Here’s a May Nature Calendar to help you be intentional in getting out in Nature.
-I’ve also created nature journaling pages to go with the activities on the calendar where your child can record their observations and begin a habit of keeping a nature journal.
+The May Nature Calendar includes daily outdoor activities to help you become more aware of the changing world around us.
+I’ve also included nature journaling pages to go with some of the activities on the calendar where your child can record their observations and begin a habit of keeping a nature journal.

 Scientific research proves that active learning through nature journaling can change the brain and boost intelligence.
 It makes sense.
 If kids are free to wonder aloud without feeling dumb or tested, they remain engaged.
 If they are happy in what they are doing, their attention span grows.
 By noticing how they feel when they experience something new, they absorb ideas more quickly.
 By being excited with what they’ve created, their memory expands and becomes the wellspring for future learning.